-In this tutorial, we will show you how you can tell if a value is actually seen as TEXT or DATE and how to convert text values to date in Google Sheets
+In the past, I talked about how to convert text values to numbers.
+In this tutorial, I’ll show you how you can tell if a value is actually seen as TEXT or DATE and how to convert text values to date in Google Sheets.

 How to Find out if a Date is actually a Text Value?

-If the value is a date accepted by Google Sheets, the function returns TRUE, otherwise, it returns FALSE.
+Here’s the rule: If the value is a date accepted by Google Sheets, the function returns TRUE.
+Otherwise, it returns FALSE.

-Since the date in cell A2 of our example is not accepted by Google Sheets as a date value (for our location), the function returns FALSE.
+The ISDATE function checks to see if the targeted cell contains a date.
+Since the date in cell A2 of our example is not accepted by Google Sheets as a date value, the function returns FALSE.

-The same formula, if applied to cell A3, however, will return TRUE, since it is a valid date.
+The same formula, if applied to cell A3, however, will return TRUE.
+Google Sheets considers this a valid date.

-- You would notice the contents of the cell aligned to the left (if the width of the cell is more than the width of its contents).
+- The contents of the cell aligned to the left (if the width of the cell is more than the width of its contents).
 A date value is always aligned to the right.